Dr Jayne Lane

 - a community counselling service for adults whose mental health is impacting on children in their care

-- I have a Post Graduate Diploma in Counselling and Psychotherapy.
-I’m an experienced humanistic Integrative counsellor and psychotherapist and registered member of the British Association for Counselling and Psychotherapy (BACP).
+- Post Graduate Diploma in Counselling and Psychotherapy - York St John University.
+I’m an experienced humanistic integrative counsellor and psychotherapist and an accredited registered member of the British Association for Counselling and Psychotherapy (BACP).

-- I have a National Counselling Society Certificate in Working Therapeutically with Children and Young People
+- National Counselling Society Certificate in Working Therapeutically with Children and Young People - Ellesmere Centre, Hull

 - I am trained in the NHS IAPT Counselling for Depression